Style-Editor: Text-driven object-centric style editing: Introduction

-To address this issue, we introduce Text-driven Object-Centric Style Transfer (TEXTOC), a novel approach aimed at transforming the appearance of objects based on textual descriptions.
+To address this issue, we introduce Text-driven object-centric style editing model named Style-Editor, a novel approach aimed at transforming the appearance of objects based on textual descriptions.
 This approach is designed to retain the structural integrity of objects and preserve both the appearance and structure of the background.
-At the core of TEXTOC lie three pivotal components: the Patch-wise Co-Directional (PCD) loss, the Adaptive Background Preservation (ABP) loss, and the Text-Matched Patch Selection (TMPS) with Pre-fixed Region Selection (PRS) module.
+At the core of Style-Editor lie three pivotal components: the Patch-wise Co-Directional (PCD) loss, the Adaptive Background Preservation (ABP) loss, and the Text-Matched Patch Selection (TMPS) with Pre-fixed Region Selection (PRS) module.

-The TMPS and PRS modules are designed to identify and style the locations of objects related to the text.
-Unlike traditional directional loss \cite{gal2021stylegannada, kwon2022clipstyler} that may cause distortion due to a focus on vector directions, our PCD loss, augmented by the TMPS module, directs style transfer in foreground regions aligned with the source text.
-This ensures a consistent CLIP-embedding distribution across patches from both source and stylized images, promoting a cohesive style transfer within object areas.
+Leveraging the robust zero-shot image classification capabilities of the CLIP model, the TMPS and PRS modules are designed to identify and style the locations of objects related to the text.
+Unlike traditional directional loss \cite{gal2022stylegan, kwon2022clipstyler, yang2023zero} that may cause distortion due to a focus on vector directions, our PCD loss, augmented by the TMPS module, directs style editing in foreground regions aligned with the source text.
+This ensures a consistent CLIP-embedding distribution across patches from both source and stylized images, promoting a cohesive style editing within object areas.
 Our ABP loss is designed to preserve the style and structure of the background in the source image, specifically in non-object areas.
-It adaptively targets and applies the loss to dynamically detected background regions, ensuring a natural and seamless transition in object-centric style transfer and blending stylized elements with their surroundings as shown in \figref{fig:teaser}.
+It adaptively targets and applies the loss to dynamically detected background regions, ensuring a natural and seamless transition in object-centric style editing and blending stylized elements with their surroundings as shown in \figref{fig:industry}.

-In summary, our primary contributions include: \begin{itemize} \item We present the Text-Matched Patch Selection (TMPS) and Pre-fixed Region Selection (PRS), which identify regions of objects related to text for object-centric style transfer. \item We propose the Patch-wise Co-Directional (PCD) loss to enable precise style transfer on targeted objects, maintaining the integrity and coherence of the source's visual aesthetic. \item We introduce the Adaptive Background Preservation (ABP) loss, effectively maintaining the original style and structure of designated background areas. \end{itemize}
+In summary, our primary contributions include: \begin{itemize} \item We present the Text-Matched Patch Selection (TMPS) and Pre-fixed Region Selection (PRS), which identify regions of objects related to text for object-centric style editing. \item We propose the Patch-wise Co-Directional (PCD) loss to enable precise style editing on targeted objects, maintaining the integrity and coherence of the source's visual aesthetic. \item We introduce the Adaptive Background Preservation (ABP) loss, effectively maintaining the original style and structure of designated background areas. \end{itemize}